funcompbio/practical9/practical9.md

     ![](mywebsite2.png)

-3. Click on the pull-down menu of the publishing source that says `None` in section _Branch_, and select the `main` branch.
+3. In the section **Build and deployment**, under the subsection **Branch**, click on the pull-down menu that by default says `None` and select the `main` branch.

     ![](mywebsite3.png)

-4. Click on the pull-down menu of the publishing source that says `/(root)` and select `/docs`, then click on the `Save` button.
+4. Click on the pull-down menu that says `/(root)` and select `/docs`, then click on the `Save` button.

     ![](mywebsite4.png)

-5. The GitHub Pages settings panel will refresh and at the top you should see the message `Your site is live at` followed by an URL.
+5. The GitHub Pages settings panel will refresh automatically and at the top you should see the message `GitHub Pages source saved.
+If you refresh the page through the reload button of the browser you should see a new message at the top that says `Your site is live at` followed by an URL.
 That's the URL of your website, open it up in a new tab of your web browser.

     ![](mywebsite5.png)

-If there is any error in the website code, or the publishing source is wrongly specified or not filled with content, GitHub will not show you the URL.
+If there is any error in the website code, or the publishing source (branch and directory) is wrongly specified or not filled with content, GitHub will not show you the URL.

 Each time that you push changes in the `docs` directory to the remote GitHub repo, GitHub will have to _rebuild_ and _publish_ your website, which may take